Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys

-Table~\ref{tab:mtm} presents the assessments of different basis sets on the accuracy and efficiency of resulting MLIPs.
+Table~\ref{tab:mtm} presents the assessments of different basis sets on the accuracy and efficiency of the resulting MLIPs.
 One can observe that the optimization process does not affect the accuracy, but it reduces the number of intermediate tensors, the number of nonequivalent tensor components, as well as the count of times rules for all the basis sets considered.
 This reduction becomes more pronounced for more complex basis sets.
 For example, for the simple basis set such as level-18, the reduction percentages are 8.0\% for the number of intermediate tensors, 19.2\% for the number of nonequivalent tensor components, and 19.0\% for the count of times rules.
-By contrast, for more complex basis sets like level-28, which have more intricate decomposition routines, the optimization process exhibits more significant reductions in the numbers of intermediate tensors (18.2\%), nonequivalent tensor components (41.3\%) and times rules (43.9\%).
+By contrast, for more complex basis sets like level-28, which have more intricate decomposition routines, the optimization process exhibits more significant reductions in the numbers of intermediate tensors (18.2\%), nonequivalent tensor components (41.3\%), and times rules (43.9\%).

-As for the efficiency, although the the optimization process reduces both the number of tensor components and times rules by 19\% for the level-18 basis set, it only sightly decreases the MD time cost (3\%).
+As for the efficiency, although the optimization process reduces both the number of tensor components and times rules by 19\% for the level-18 basis set, it only slightly decreases the MD time cost (3\%).
 This is because in this case the computation cost is primarily driven by calculating moment tensor components rather than contractions.
 However, when it comes to the more complex basis sets such as level-28, the optimized MLIP exhibits a notable 71\% acceleration.
-This is due to the fact that for complex basis containing higher order many-body interactions and more intricate contraction operations, loop over times rules and computing derivatives associated with tensor components turn to dominate the computing cost.
+This is because of the fact that for complex bases containing higher order many-body interactions and more intricate contraction operations, loops over times rules and computing derivatives associated with tensor components begin to dominate the computing cost.
 As a result, in this case the optimization process of contractions can significantly enhance the overall computational efficiency.